splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-exporter.rst

 Get started
 ======================

-By default, the Splunk Distribution of OpenTelemetry Collector includes the Splunk HEC exporter in the ``logs`` pipeline when deploying in agent mode.
+By default, the Splunk Distribution of OpenTelemetry Collector includes the Splunk HEC exporter in the ``logs`` pipeline when deploying in Host monitoring.
 See :ref:`otel-deployment-mode` for more information.

 .. note:: To send Splunk HEC data through a proxy, configure proxy settings as environment variables.
 See :ref:`configure-proxy-collector` for more information.